The financial

 merely constituting temporary interruptions in a process of accelerated advance, point to serious and growing long-term constraints

 on capital accumulation.
-A capitalist

 economy in order to continue to grow must constantly find new sources of demand for the growing surplus that it generates.